-The FY 2016 operating budget includes \$23,403 for the KCP.
-This is a decrease of \$16,148 from the \$39,551 budgeted for FY 2015.
-The amount includes \$11,403 for the cost of professional part-time staff and \$12,000 for MCPS's contribution to the county's KCP emergency fund.
-The After-School Program budget includes funding for the two .4 FTE KCP teacher-level positions at the Col. E. Brooke Lee and Montgomery Village middle schools.
+This amount budgeted for KCI for FY 2016 is \$23,403.
+There are no significant program changes; however, funds were permanently realigned in FY 2015, thereby decreasing the FY 2016 KCI program budget by \$16,148 from the \$39,551 budgeted in FY 2015.
+The FY 2016 budget for the Kennedy Cluster Initiative includes \$11,403 for the cost of professional part-time staff and \$12,000 for MCPS's contribution to the county's KCI emergency fund.

+Support for the KCI is provided in the After-School Program budget, which includes funding for the two .4 FTE KCI teacher-level positions at the Col. E. Brooke Lee and Montgomery Village middle schools.